10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 The recovery mode doesn’t work?
 Then the Device Firmware Update (DFU) is your last resort if you are still stuck at error 4013.
 It is a state that allows your iPhone to interface with iTunes so that it can be restored properly.

-First, ensure you have the updated iTunes version installed on your computer.
+First, Make sure you have the updated iTunes version installed on your computer.
 Then do the following:

 1. Connect iPhone with iTunes on computer